top of page

 18. All protests and appeals must be made through the race director.
 Filing a protest during an event does not disqualify any entry until that entry is proven to be illegal by BIR or NHRA officials.
 NHRA rulebook procedures will be followed in all cases of protest, and in all instances no other entries will be reinstated based on the outcome of the protest.
 If someone comes to an official with a rule's infraction on a competitor's car, they need to go with the official to offending driver & vehicle to explain the infraction on the vehicle.
 If they won't, then the infraction will stand unless we have another reporter who will.

-19. No Junior Dragsters, Dragsters, Motorcycles, Snowmobiles etc. This is a door car series.
+19. No Dragsters, Roadsters, Junior Dragsters, Motorcycles, Snowmobiles etc. This is a door car series.

 20. Safety gear such as helmets, jackets and seatbelts must not be removed or loosened, and windows must remain rolled up until you have exited the racing surface.